anwenhuang/anwensnet/README.md

 ## Publish

 This website is hosted on gitlab, with a CI/CD pipeline set up to automatically publish whenever there is an update to the main branch.
+The CI/CD pipeline is configured by `.gitlab-ci.yml`

 To publish the changes, simply commit and push the changes.
 For a quick guide to git commands, please see [https://rogerdudler.github.io/git-guide/](https://rogerdudler.github.io/git-guide/)